millamy/WebScraper-AvgPricePerMeterKrakow/README.md

 # WebScraper-AvgPricePerMeterKrakow
-Webscaper in python, calculates the average price per square meter in Kraków by analyzing prices at olx platform at a given moment
+Webscaper written in Python, calculates the average real estate price per square meter in Kraków by analyzing prices at the OLX platform at a given moment